Course options

 -

-Medieval Monarchy was theoretically moulded for men; in the intensely Christian society of the Latin West, female sovereignty could be decried as unnatural and inherently riven with sexual predation.
+Assumptions about the limitations and subordination of the female sex, reflected in the medieval preference for inheritance in the male line, seemed to exclude women from demonstrating royal power and authority.
+Monarchy was a role theoretically moulded for men; in the intensely Christian society of the Latin West female sovereignty could be decried as unnatural and inherently riven with sexual predation.
 Particular circumstances and personalities challenged these ideas.
-The module will operate though a number of case-studies, all running under the thematic headings of: daughter, wife, mother and widow.
-We will see that the importance of blood-line; influence over the court, the royal bed and children; as well as patronage of cultural outlets and the Church, meant queens could both guide and exercise royal authority.
-Two case-studies external to the Latin West (Byzantium and the Mongols) offer rich comparative material.
+The module operates though a number of case-studies, all running under the thematic headings of (as appropriate): daughter, wife, mother and widow.
+In doing so, we see that the importance of blood-line; influence over the court, the royal bed and children; as well as patronage of cultural outlets and the Church, meant – even in the face of savage criticism – queens could both guide and exercise royal authority.
+Two case-studies external to the Latin West (Byzantium and the Mongols) offer fruitful and engaging comparative material.

 -